 The Bionic AquaGrip glove boasts a unique design.
 Not only does it deliver excellent grip in wet conditions, but it’s also ergonomically constructed to mimic the human hand.
 Bionic gloves are designed by a leading orthopedic hand surgeon to deliver the ultimate grip on a golf club.

 Anatomical Relief Pads have been strategically placed into the glove to eliminate the natural peaks and valleys of the human hand, to provide an even surface in which to place the grip of the club.
 This means grip strength is increased without the need to grip harder.
-The fingers feature a pre rotated cut while Lycra patches over the knuckles further increase mobility.

 How we test golf gloves